-Unprecedented in scope and scale, the Los Angeles Countywide Parks and Recreation Needs Assessment is a comprehensive study of the diverse parks and recreation facilities throughout LA County’s cities and unincorporated communities.
-The Parks Needs Assessment gathered data to determine the scope, scale, and location of park need in Los Angeles County.
-Since its completion in 2016, the Parks Needs Assessment has been invaluable in informing planning and decision-making regarding funding for parks and recreation.
+Unprecedented in scope and scale, the Los Angeles Countywide Parks and Recreation Needs Assessment (PNA) is a comprehensive study of the diverse parks and recreation facilities throughout LA County’s cities and unincorporated communities.
+Prepared by the Los Angeles County Department of Parks and Recreation (DPR), the PNA gathered data to determine the scope, scale, and location of park need in Los Angeles County.
+Since its completion in 2016, the PNA has been invaluable in informing planning, decision-making, and resource allocation for parks and recreation.

 In 2022, DPR completed the Parks Needs Assessment Plus (PNA+) which complements and offers new information not previously included in the 2016 PNA.
 Specifically, PNA+ includes data about access to regional parks, open space, trails, beaches and lakes, and local parks in rural areas, as well as mapping and analyses related to population vulnerability, environmental benefits, environmental burdens, and priority areas for environmental conservation, environmental restoration, regional recreation, and rural recreation.